-Economics have intersected with demographics in startling ways for the state university system.
+Improving access and success in higher education does require more money, according to Shireman.
+For instance, he emphasized the importance of CSU libraries receiving adequate funding to keep their doors open and shelves stocked.
+These libraries, Shireman said, provide alternatives to cash-strapped students coping with the high cost of textbooks.Economics have intersected with demographics in startling ways for the state university system.
 From 1985 to 2015, the enrollment of CSU’s white students declined from 63.2 percent to 25.7 percent.
 At the same time, nonwhite CSU enrollment, which was 26.8 percent in 1985, rose to 62 percent 30 years later.
 The population of Latino/a CSU students spiked from 13.1 percent in 1985 to 37.6 in 2015, nearly tripling.
 Meanwhile, the African-American CSU student body has plunged significantly.

 “We have seen a plummeting of Black student enrollment in the CSU, with the Black student population cut in half,” said panelist Professor Melina Abdullah, chair of Pan-African Studies at CSU Los Angeles wrote in an email.
 Abdullah is a founding member of Black Lives Matter in L.A.
 “That is almost identical to the percentage cut in state funding to the CSU over the last 30 years.”